jamesw98/simple-grader/README.md

 Your percent 100.0%
 ```
 ### Crashing/Not Compiling Checking
 The grader will also check if the student's program crashes or fails to compile.
-Here is some output of a version of `args_test.c` that segfaults on tests 1 and 2:
+Here is some output of a version of `examples/args_test.c` that segfaults on tests 1 and 2:
 ```
 Tests to be run:
 0. test_basic